Marcus Johansson (ice hockey, born 1990)

-Marcus Lars Johansson (MAR-kəss yoh-HAHN-sən; born 6 October 1990) is a Swedish professional ice hockey forward for the Minnesota Wild of the National Hockey League.
-He was selected by the Washington Capitals in the first round, 24th overall, of the 2009 NHL Entry Draft.
+Marcus Lars Johansson (MAR-kəss yoh-HAHN-sən; born 6 October 1990) is a Swedish professional ice hockey player who is a forward for Färjestad BK of the Swedish Hockey League (SHL).
+He was selected by the Washington Capitals in the first round, 24th overall, of the 2009 NHL entry draft, and previously played in the National Hockey League (NHL) for the Capitals, New Jersey Devils, Boston Bruins, Buffalo Sabres, Minnesota Wild, and Seattle Kraken.

-In 2008–09, Johansson was part of the Färjestad BK team that became Swedish champions.
+In 2008–09, Johansson was part of the Färjestad team won the Swedish championship.
 Johansson is nicknamed "Mackan" and "MoJo" by fans and comes from a hockey family.

 Playing career

 Early career

 In the 2005–06 season, Johansson recorded seven assists in 12 games for the IF Malmö in the under-18 HockeyAllsvenskan, Sweden's second-highest level of professional hockey.
 He also tallied four assists in six playoff games.